xtheshumanator/nc-be-finalproject/README.md

 The following are required to use the app:
 1. Python 3.7 with pip and Pycharm (or another appropriate alternative IDE).
 2. AWS S3 account (the key and secret): this will be used to create workspaces and save encrypted files in workspaces.
 As long as the keys (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) are in your environment variables, the AWS library will use this.
 3. ACR account (the key and secret): this will be used to get the audio metadata which will be used for the audio analysis.
-See the acrconfig.py file for the data you'll need from your ACR account.
+See the acrconfig.py file (audio_analysis folder) for the data you'll need from your ACR account.
 4. Postgres for the database.

 ### Installing